robbriers/biotic/README.md

 ### Functions

-The workhorse function of the package is 'calcindex'.
-The allows the user to specify which index is to be calculated as well as the type of data being processed through the 'index' and 'type' arguments.
+The workhorse function of the package is ‘calcindex’.
+The allows the user to specify which index is to be calculated as well as the type of data being processed through the ‘index’ and ‘type’ arguments.
 The first relates to the choice of index.
-Possible values for index are: "BMWP", "Whalley", "Riffle", "Pool", "RiffPool", "WHPT", "WHPT\_AB", "LIFE", and "PSI".
-The second argument relates to the format of the dataset.The options are "num" for numeric abundances, "log" for integer log categories (1-5) or "alpha" for alphabetic log abundance categories (A-E).
+Possible values for index are: “BMWP”, “Whalley”, “Riffle”, “Pool”, “RiffPool”, “WHPT”, “WHPT\_AB”, “LIFE”, and “PSI”.
+The second argument relates to the format of the dataset.The options are “num” for numeric abundances, “log” for integer log categories (1-5) or “alpha” for alphabetic log abundance categories (A-E).
 If the data are in the default format (actual integer abundances) then it can be omitted.
-The use of these is best illustrated through examples using the built-in datasets ('almond', 'braidburn' and 'greenburn').
+The use of these is best illustrated through examples using the built-in datasets (‘almond’, ‘braidburn’ and ‘greenburn’).

 ``` r
 # calculate the BMWP index for the River Almond dataset